firecat53/bitwarden-menu/README.md

   + Available in the [Archlinux AUR][aur].

-- If you start bwm for the first time without a config file, it will prompt you for server name and login email and save them in the config file.
+- If you start bwm for the first time without a config file, it will prompt you for server name, login email, and 2FA type and save them in the config file.

 - Copy config.ini.example to ~/.config/bwm/config.ini, or use it as a reference for additional options.